thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 {: #sec-ref-values}

-Reference Values carry measurements and other metadata associated with the updatable components in a PSA RoT.
+Reference Values carry measurements and other metadata associated with the updatable firmware in a PSA RoT.
 When appraising Evidence, the Verifier compares Reference Values against the values found in the Software Components of the PSA token (see Section 3.4.1 of {{PSA-TOKEN}}).
 The PSA RoT Implementation ID (see Section 3.2.2 of {{PSA-TOKEN}}) provides the identifier